-The UC Learning Center allows organizations across campus to offer and manage learning, development, and training activities to all learners (employees and affiliates), an individual department or unit, or even a select audience.
-If you would like to establish a new activity in the UC Learning Center, whether classroom-based or online, or add new offerings of an existing classroom-based activity, please see complete the appropriate form below.
+The UC Learning Center learning management system (LMS) allows organizations across campus to offer learning, development, and training activities to all LMS users, an individual department or unit, or a select audience.
+If you would like to establish a new activity in the UC Learning Center, whether classroom-based or online, or add new offerings of an existing classroom-based activity, please complete and submit the appropriate form below.

-If you would like to add a classroom-based activity or live webinar to the UC Learning Center, please email a completed activity request form to UCRLearning@ucr.edu.
+If you would like to add a scheduled live instructor-led activity (in-person or virtual) to the UC Learning Center, please email a completed activity request form to UCRLearning@ucr.edu.
 To request additional dates for an existing activity, please use the additional offerings form.